rgrannell1/snipboard/README.md

 ## License

-Babel is released under the MIT licence.
+Snipboard is released under the MIT licence.

 The MIT License (MIT)